Finnoy Travel - Travel Stories and Reviews

 Norway road and landscape

-A road trip to Norway offers a great adventure spoiling you with endless beautiful nature landscapes along the way.
+A road trip to Norway offers a great adventure, spoiling you with endless beautiful natural landscapes.

 The content on this page includes affiliate links.
 While clicking on these links won't cost you anything extra, we may earn a modest commission from any purchases.

 We made a road trip from Helsinki to Tromso via Finnish Lapland.
-Together, we drove thousands of kilometres but the experience was still rewarding.
+We drove thousands of kilometres together, but the experience was still rewarding.
 In this article, we share practical road trip tips and introduce sightseeing of Kilpisjärvi and Tromso.
 Read the full story.

 Summer Trip to Lapland

-The year 2020 was exceptional for all avid travellers including us.
+2020 was exceptional for all avid travellers, including us.
 Speaking of our summer vacation, we hadn't many options where to travel.
 The pandemic situation in Europe was getting better after the spring.
-However, the infection rate in many countries was still too high preventing almost everyone from travelling to sunny European beach destinations.
+However, the infection rate in many countries was still too high, preventing almost everyone from travelling to sunny European beach destinations.
 Flying to South Europe wasn't a real option.

 A view in Norway